 Morningstar reports that the average annual return on municipal bond funds is about 3.5% over the past five years.
 That’s a lot higher than yields on traditional bank accounts, and even many of the alternatives included in this article.

 But the best part of all is that the interest paid on municipal bonds is exempt from federal income tax.
-And if your own state has an income tax, and the bonds are issued by an agency within your state, the interest will also be exempt from state income tax.
+If your state has an income tax, and the bonds are issued by an agency within your state, the interest will also be exempt from state income tax.
 This is referred to as double tax-exempt.

 Since they’re tax-exempt, if you’re in a combined marginal tax rate of 25%, a bond yielding 3% will be the equivalent of a 4% return on a taxable investment.